SoftInstigate/restheart/README.md

 $ ./build.sh
 $ docker-compose up -d && docker-compose logs -f
 ```
-Finally, point your browser to [http://localhost:8080/browser/](http://localhost:8080/browser/), using id `admin` and password `changeit` when prompted for authentication.
+Finally, point your browser to [http://localhost:8080/browser/](http://localhost:8080/browser/) using the id `admin` and password `changeit` when prompted for authentication.

-> by default the MongoDB instance started by docker-compose does not use any named storage, so if you remove the container you might loose all data.
-Please read the comments within the `docker-compose.yml` file to enable a named data volume and carefully read [Manage data in containers](https://docs.docker.com/engine/tutorials/dockervolumes/) for more.
+> By default, the MongoDB instance started by [docker-compose](https://docs.docker.com/compose/) does not use any named storage, so if you remove the container you might lose all your data.
+For more info, please read the comments in the `docker-compose.yml` file to enable a named data volume, and the section on [managing data in containers](https://docs.docker.com/engine/tutorials/dockervolumes/).

 If you have cloned from master branch, you should notice from the logs that RESTHeart's running version is the same as the POM's version (e.g. `3.1.0-SNAPSHOT`).